PabloVales/Air_Pollution_Covid/README.md

 The Covid-19 outbreak and the health security measures taken during 2020 have been an ideal field of study on many cities across the world to check how much air pollution decreased in the cities, under what circumstances and more importantly, how fast.
 This provides us with very useful data to understand how contamination decreases given a particular set of restrictions.

-Therefore, for this study we will focus in Spain, which was one of the most strict in terms of health security measures: 3 months mandatory confinement from March 15th to June 21st and mobility restrictions for the remaining of 2020 and we will see how air quality improved.
+Therefore, for this study we will focus in Spain, which was one of the most strict in terms of health security measures: 3 months mandatory confinement from March 15th to June 21st and mobility restrictions for the remaining of 2020.

 ## OBJECTIVE